junxit/us-congress-bills-112/bill.md

 Nothing in this Act affects restrictions on oil and gas leasing under the Gulf of Mexico Energy Security Act of 2006 (title I of division C of Public Law 109–432; 43 U.S.C.
 1331 note).

 ## § 8.
-Lease sale off the coast of South Carolina
+Lease sales off the coasts of South Carolina and California

-In determining the areas off the coast of South Carolina to be made available for leasing under this Act, the Secretary of the Interior shall—
+In determining the areas off the coast of South Carolina and the coast of California to be made available for leasing under this Act, the Secretary of the Interior shall—

-- **(1)** consult with the Governor and legislature of the State of South Carolina; and
+- **(1)** consult with the Governor and legislature of each such State; and
 - **(2)** focus on areas considered to have the most geologically promising energy resources.